 Gradually stir in drops of green food coloring until you get just the right shade for boogers.

-Dip the ends of the pretzels into the green cheese boogers and give it a twist.
-Pull it out and wait about 15-20 seconds and repeat.
-Keep dipping until you get a nice glob of boogers built up on your pretzel sticks.
+the ends of the pretzels into the green cheese boogers and give it a

 Place the sticks on a piece of waxed paper and allow to set until firm.

-Yummy! *Recipe and photo by FamilyCorner.com
+*Recipe and photo by FamilyCorner.com

-Apple Monster Mouths
+Apple Monster Mouth

 Here's an easy Halloween recipe for kids that is healthier than all the rest.
 Don't worry, it's still a lot of fun!